HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Urban Conservationist

-Claire has bachelors degrees in biology and history from Franklin College and completed her master of science in environmental science at Indiana University Bloomington.
-She has a professional certification in watershed management, a certificate in underwater resource management, is a master gardener, a certified Green Infrastructure Practitioner, and a graduate of the Hamilton County Leadership Academy.
+Claire has bachelors degrees in Biology and History from Franklin College and completed her Master of Science in Environmental Science at Indiana University Bloomington.
+She has a professional certification in watershed management, a certificate in underwater resource management, is a master gardener, is a certified Green Infrastructure Practitioner, and is a graduate of the Hamilton County Leadership Academy.

 • Urban conservation programming and partnerships

-• Hamilton County Invasives Partnership & gis platform
+• Hamilton County Invasives Partnership & HIP Map GIS platform

 • Rain gardens and bioswales